Alert

 At any time, over half of all patients in Aotearoa New Zealand hospitals will have a PIVC.
 However, not all PIVCs inserted are used, which places patients at unnecessary risk of infection associated with the device.

-Infections associated with a PIVC can be localised or lead to a bloodstream infection, usually caused by the bacterium Staphylococcus aureus.
-At least one in four healthcare-associated S. aureus bloodstream infections in Aotearoa New Zealand hospitals are linked to a PIVC.
+Infections associated with a PIVC can be localised or lead to a bloodstream infection, usually caused by the bacterium S. aureus.
+At least one in four healthcare-associated S. aureus bloodstream infections (HA-SAB) in Aotearoa New Zealand hospitals are linked to a PIVC.

 PIVC quality improvement initiative

-We will provide progress updates via this webpage and the IPC newsletter.
+Look out for updates on this webpage and in our IPC newsletter.